spotfiresoftware/tibco-streaming-samples/modelops/mlaas/azure-vision/README.md

 usage: tmo_rest_imagelabel.py [-h] [--url URL] [--imagefile IMAGEFILE] [--username [USERNAME]] [--password [PASSWORD]]

-This script will authenticate and send the provided image file to the given URL for a TIBCO ModelOps REST Pipeline endpoint.
+This script will authenticate and send the provided image file to the given URL for a Spotfire ModelOps REST Pipeline endpoint.

 optional arguments:
   -h, --help            show this help message and exit